 Watch some Shark Tank.
 What do the successful products have in common?
 How are they different from the duds?
 One of the biggest separators, for me, is that the winners are clear and have a reason.
 This is what it is, this is how you use it, this is why.
 Boom.
 Now, a novel is certainly more ephemeral than that.
 It’s not a toilet bowl brush, for Pete’s sake!

 I’m thinking big these days, trying to dig into the bigger questions of what it all means and why we’re all so driven to write fiction for other people to read.
-I’m going to keep thinking about the product, and in the meantime, I’ll talk about the pitch.
+I’m going to keep thinking about the product, and in the meantime, I’ll talk about the sales hook, also known as the elevator pitch.